3dim-computational-imaging/3dim-website/content/projects/ArtCulturalHeritage/_index.md

 sort_by: section_weight

 # Title
-title: Computational Imaging for Art and Cultural Heritage Preservation and Analysis
+title: Computational Imaging for Art and Cultural Heritage

 # Summary (if no summary, enter ''.
 Make sure to include a space after the colon.)
 summary: Summary goes here (XXX associated publications)